open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-angular.md

 ## Working on a Component

 Once you have the app up and running, you can start working on a component!
 You can find tasks to work on [Waffle.io](https://waffle.io/open-learning-exchange/planet).
-Feel free to post to the Gitter chat or check out the [Angular docs](https://angular.io/docs) if you need some guidance on Angular or JavaScript.
+Feel free to post to the discord server or check out the [Angular docs](https://angular.io/docs) if you need some guidance on Angular or JavaScript.
 Here we'll focus on some key points you should be aware of.

 ### Keeping Things Organized